 Digital potentiometers are potentiometers which are controlled electronically.
 In most cases they exist of an array of small resistive components in series.
-Every resistive element is equiped with a switch which can serve as the tap-off point or virtual wiper position.
+Every resistive element is equipped with a switch which can serve as the tap-off point or virtual wiper position.
 A digital potmeter can be controlled by for example up/down signals or protocols like I²C and SPI.

 A potentiometer can also be wired as a rheostat, or single variable resistance.
-The best way to wire a potentiometer as a rheostat is to connect the wiper and one end terminal together, this prevents infinte resistance if the wiper occasionally loses contact.
+The best way to wire a potentiometer as a rheostat is to connect the wiper and one end terminal together, this prevents infinite resistance if the wiper occasionally loses contact.
 More information can be found on the dedicated page about rheostats.